webyrd/relational-interpreter-book-and-course/interp.md

 then move this description and code to the chapter that adds errors to the interp. \]

+\[TODO: play with the ideas in this other Quines page
+<http://www.madore.org/~david/computers/quine.html> (thanks to Nada Amin
+for the pointer to this page, which I had forgotten about)\]

 # Using a two-list representation of the environment

 association-list representation of an environment where `x` is mapped to